poult-lab/daily-word/english_words_ learning.md

 "a belief or set of beliefs held and taught by a Church, a political party, etc."

+[noun]the Monroe Doctrine./ATM, it feels like they have a doctrine of "pick only the fights you can win"

-[noun]the Monroe Doctrine. "a statement of government policy"
+"a statement of government policy"